Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

-The residualized treatment indicator is strictly negative for this not-yet-treated eligible unit, because its positive unit-level time mean $\overline{D}_{j,\cdot}$ (reflecting future treatment) is not fully offset by the group-level time average $\overline{D}_{g',\cdot}$ (which is diluted by the ineligible share $n_{g',0}/n_{g',\cdot}$).
+The residualized treatment indicator is strictly negative for this not-yet-treated eligible unit, because its positive unit-level time mean $\overline{D}_{j,\cdot}$ (reflecting future treatment) is not fully offset by the group-level time average $\overline{D}_{g',\cdot}$.
 The FWL numerator for this unit at this time contributes $\widetilde{D}_{j,t}^{\mathrm{3WFE}} \widetilde{Y}_{j,t} < 0$ when $\widetilde{Y}_{j,t} > 0$, effectively using this not-yet-treated unit's outcomes as a comparison but with a reversed sign.
-This is the mechanism through which negative weights arise.
-The analogous phenomenon in the TWFE DiD setting is documented by \citet{de_chaisemartin_two-way_2020} and \citet{goodman-bacon_difference--differences_2021}; in the DDD case, the ineligible share $n_{g',0}/n_{g',\cdot}$ introduces additional heterogeneity in the residual magnitude across cohorts.
+The analogous phenomenon in the TWFE DiD setting is documented by \citet{goodman-bacon_difference--differences_2021} and \citet{de_chaisemartin_two-way_2020}; in the DDD case, the ineligible share $n_{g',0}/n_{g',\cdot}$ introduces additional heterogeneity in the residual magnitude across cohorts. \end{proof}

-More precisely, the probability limit can be decomposed into a weighted sum over all pairwise $2 \times 2 \times 2$ sub-experiments.
-Following \citet{goodman-bacon_difference--differences_2021} and \citet{olden_triple_2022}, for each pair of cohorts $(g, g')$ with $g < g'$ and each pair of periods $(t, t')$ with $t < t'$, the 3WFE estimand receives a contribution proportional to the triple-difference contrast between these cohorts and periods.
-The weight on each contrast is proportional to the residual variation $\widetilde{D}_{i,t}^2$ contributed by that sub-experiment.
-Under staggering, some of these contrasts involve pairs $(g, g')$ with $g < g' \leq t'$ where cohort $g'$ is already treated at time $t'$, and the corresponding weights can be negative because the residualized indicator reverses sign.

-{Step~3.
-Forbidden comparisons.} The bias term $\mathrm{Bias}_{\mathrm{forbidden}}$ arises when already-treated cohorts serve as implicit controls.
-For two cohorts $g < g'$ with $g' \leq t$, both cohorts are treated at time $t$.
-The implicit DDD contrast compares the outcome changes of cohort $g$ (treated) against cohort $g'$ (also treated).
-Under treatment effect heterogeneity, the ``control'' group's outcomes at time $t$ reflect their own treatment effect $\ATT(g',t)$.
-The resulting sub-experiment triple difference estimates $\ATT(g,t) - \ATT(g',t)$ rather than $\ATT(g,t)$, generating the forbidden comparison bias